ClaireGMIT/GMIT-Project2019/README.md

     *Next step is to sub divide it by species and create graphs.
     *Need to look at how to report output in 1 or 2 decimal places

+25April2019
+    *Worked on labelling the scatter graph title and axes.
+Used and reread https://matplotlib.org/users/pyplot_tutorial.html using a practise file to copy and paste code from tutorial so i could understand what each line of code would do.
+    *I was also able to create histograms.
+    *Currently output in "BasicGraphs.py" shows scatter plots (four graphs - two proahs per two window) and histograms (four graphs pn one window and one graph on four windows)
+    *Next steps to look at dividing output by species